r-three/mats/README.md

 # MaTS
 This repository contains the official code for the paper: "[Merging by Matching Models in Task Subspaces](https://arxiv.org/abs/2312.04339)".

+If there are any issues, feel free to open a github issue and tag @dptam.

 ## Setup

 1. Create a virtual environment and activate it.